- Download our Moving to Seoul Guide (PDF)

 - CON: Expensive

-Typically, the down-payment on a rental is excessively expensive.
-Korean renters will almost always charge 'key money'.
-Key money functions as a security deposit, but will often amount to the purchasing price of a property.
-However, it's possible to find apartments with low key money payments in foreigner-heavy areas.
+Typically, the down-payment on a rental is exorbitant.
+Korean landlords will almost always charge 'key money' under the jeonse rental system, which allows tenants rent-free living.
+Key money functions as a security deposit, but will frequently amount to a large portion of the purchasing price of a property.
+That said, it's possible to find apartments in popular expat areas that follow the conventional renting system, meaning tenants pay a reasonable deposit and make monthly rent payments.

 Lifestyle in Seoul